kohiniku/value_at_risk/README.md

 >
 > Adjust `NGINX_PORT` in `.env` if you need to remap local ports—the compose file reads those values everywhere (container command, exposed ports, and reverse proxy).

 Node dependencies are stored inside the named volume `value_at_risk_frontend_node_modules`.
-Remove it if you need a clean install:
+Remove it if you need a clean install or want to reclaim space:

 ```bash
 docker compose down -v